Escovaro/sequence/README.md

 ## 🧐 About <a name = "about"></a>
 It consisted of realising the following tasks:
 <br>
--Creation of a server environment
+- Creation of a server environment
--Development of a database
+- Development of a database
 containing media-, employee-,
 stakeholder-, and project-related
 data.
 <br>
--Development of a graphical user interface (responsive design).
+- Development of a graphical user interface (responsive design).
 <br>
--Implementation of media-playback
-as well as up- and download
+- Implementation of media-playback as well as up- and download functionalities
-functionalities
 <br>
--Realization of administrative
-features (data management,
-development of a notification
-system and user-related statistics)
+- Realization of administrative features (data management, development of a notification system and user-related statistics)
 <br>
--Realization of elemental pictureand video-manipulation functionalities.
+- Realization of elemental pictureand video-manipulation functionalities.
 <br>
--Development of an Android
+- Development of an Android
 application.

 <br>